drmikesamy/rust-for-dotnet-devs/src/linq/index.md

 }
 ```

-The `for` loop over an iterable essentially gets desuraged to the following:
+The `for` loop over an iterable essentially gets desugared to the following:

 ```rust
 use std::fmt::Write;